 Introduction

-Building strong brands is a difficult task and there are many ways brand managers have achieved that goal, but all great brands have something in common: they are built on brand positioning strategies.
-Brand positioning is the distinctive image of a brand and its offerings as perceived by the target consumers and presents a key concept in today’s dynamic and competitive market environment.
+Building strong brands is a difficult task and there are many ways brand managers can achieve this goal, but the most powerful brands all have something in common: they are built on brand positioning strategies.
+Brand positioning refers to the distinctive image of a brand and its offerings as perceived by its target consumers and represents a key concept in today’s dynamic and competitive market environment.
 The goal of a brand positioning process is to achieve a strong position in the market by differentiating the brand from competitors and creating unique selling propositions.
 Therefore, we will look at different strategies and aspects to consider in a brand positioning process.

-Once a brand position strategy has been defined, it does not mean that it will last forever.
-Instead, brand managers need to monitor and evaluate the needs of their consumers and the environment of the market and if necessary, consider a repositioning for their brand.
+Once a brand positioning strategy has been defined, it does not mean that it is carved in stone.
+Instead, brand managers need to constantly monitor and evaluate the needs of their consumers and the marketing environment, and, if necessary, consider repositioning their brand.

-Next, we will shed light on the implementation of a brand positioning.
-Many companies have defined a brand position but do not integrate it properly in their business.
-A call-to-action plan is needed and hence we will look at some important aspects in the implementation process.
+Next, we will shed light on brand positioning implementation.
+Many companies define brand position without integrating it properly into their business.
+A call-to-action plan is needed and we will look at some important aspects of the implementation process.

-Finally, we will switch the brand positioning discussion towards a global perspective.
-What are success factors and learnings in global brand positioning processes?
+Finally, we will address brand positioning from a global perspective.
+What are the success factors in global brand positioning processes?
 Looking at different cases will help us to learn some basic rules.

 3.1 What is Positioning?

-Kotler and Keller (2016) state that marketers need to know the “STP”, which is known as market segmentation, targeting, and positioning and is the key for every successful marketing strategy.
-We will focus on positioning in this chapter and define positioning based on Keller and Kotler as
+Kotler and Keller (2016) state that marketers need to use the “STP” model, which stands for segmentation, targeting, and positioning, for this is the key to every successful marketing strategy.
+We will focus on positioning in this chapter, leaning onKeller and Kotler’s definition of positioning as the act of:

-“the act of designing a company’s offering and image to occupy a distinctive place in the mind of the target market.
-The goal is to locate the brand in the minds of the consumers to maximize the potential benefit to the firm” (Kotler & Keller 2016, p.
+“designing a company’s offering and image to occupy a distinctive place in the mind of the target market.
+The goal is to locate the brand in the minds of the consumers to maximize the potential benefit to the firm” (Kotler & Keller, 2016, p.
 297).

 Furthermore, Keller (2013) explains that

-“as the name implies, positioning means finding the proper ‘location’ in the minds of a group of consumers or market segment, so that they think about a product or service in the “right” or desired way to maximize potential benefit to the firm” (Keller 2013, p.
+“positioning means finding the proper ‘location’ in the minds of a group of consumers or market segment, so that they think about a product or service in the “right” or desired way to maximize potential benefit to the firm” (Keller, 2013, p.
 79).

-Brand positioning should support brand managers in defining the core benefits of a brand and how consumers can value from those values.
+Brand positioning should support brand managers in defining the core benefits of a brand and how consumers can benefit from those values.
 The position of the brand should be clear to everyone in the company working with the brand in order to make consistent decisions about the marketing program.
-Defining a brand position includes a solid reference frame, which means to know the target market and the competition.
-Additionally, brand managers need to know what makes the brand different and/or similar compared to competitors (Keller 2013).
-Next, key aspects to consider in the positioning process will be described (based on Keller 2013).
+Defining a brand position includes a solid reference frame, which necessitates knowledge of the target market and the competition.
+Additionally, brand managers need to know what makes the brand different and/or similar compared to competitors (Keller, 2013).
+Next, key aspects to consider in the positioning process will be described (based on Keller, 2013).

-Target Market
+Target market

-One of the most relevant aspects is to know and define the target consumer because the brand knowledge structures can vary tremendously, and it is difficult to focus on the right brand associations without that knowledge.
+One of the most relevant aspects is concerned with knowing and defining the target consumer because brand knowledge structures can vary tremendously, and it is difficult to focus on the right brand associations without that knowledge.
 Brand managers need to define, segment, and target a market.